wein.plus

 Indications of origin

-Other brands include Marc d'Alsac, Marc d'Aquitaine, Marc de Beaujolauis, Marc de Bourgogne, Marc de Chardonnay, Marc de Franche-Comté, Marc de Lorraine, Marc des Côteaux de la Loire, Marc de Savoie, Marc du Bugey, Marc du Centre-Est and Marc du Jura.
+Other brands are Marc d'Alsac, Marc d'Aquitaine, Marc de Beaujolauis, Marc de Bourgogne, Marc de Chardonnay, Marc de Franche-Comté, Marc de Lorraine, Marc des Côteaux de la Loire, Marc de Savoie, Marc du Bugey, Marc du Centre-Est and Marc du Jura.
 The names are protected by the appellation of origin and reserved for France and Luxembourg.
-However, the name "Marc" alone is not protected and can also be used in other countries.
+However, the name "Marc" alone is not protected and is also used in other countries.

 Voices of our members